cryanking/slate_testing/README.md

 Then run a python script to load the training data, create the preprocessing steps (including imputation if you need it, detection of "bad" data) and train the classifier and regressor and save those artifacts.
 An example is in "script_helpers/model_artifacts.py" Save the package versions to a "requirements.txt" to install in slate, since a common problem is incompatability between the training and evaluation environment.

 - You can install the desired packages in slate itself and train the classifier there, but you will need to manage the versions installed in *slate's python* and the *exported archive*.
 Training in slate has the advantage of fixing the python version between training and evaluation.
-- I recommend using a container other than slate itself to do classifier training, because you will be able to use HPC and other environments where you might not want to or even be able to get the proprietary slate image configured.
+- I recommend using a container other than slate itself to do classifier training, because you will be able to use HPC and other environments where you might not want to or even be able to get the proprietary slate image configured, as well as not dealing with slate's users.
 - pickling python objects for the analysis workflow is mostly unavoidable, and generally ok, since you can fix the python and package versions to be the same between in training and slate.
 - - Very few python objects can be serialized in a truly "self-contained" way, for example column transformers or imputation routines.
 You will therefore probably have to rely on pickled objects
 - - tf.Transform allegedly allows serializing complete pipelinelines if you are willing to write it all in tensorflow and figure out the Beam and Spark dependencies.